LoopKit/loopdocs/docs/loop-3/onboarding.md

 Some of the onboarding screens are shown below.
 Depending on your device resolution, you may need to scroll down to see the entire screen.
 Only the top portion of any given screen is shown in these graphics.

-If you have not already read it, please review the [First Time With Loop 3](#first-time-with-loop-3) now
+If you have not already read it, please review the [First Time Using Onboarding](#first-time-using-onboarding) now

-&nbsp;

 ### Welcome Screens

+The graphic below, shows the initial Welcome Screen, with a modal alert.

+#### What is a Modal Alert?

+!!! info "Modal Alert"

+    Loop-dev has many updates to the user experience.
+A modal alert is a small window that shows up on top of your app with information that you must acknowledge, as shown in the graphic below.
+You will see a lot of these.

 ![first two welcome screens when onboarding](img/welcome-menus-x2.svg){width="500"}

-&nbsp;

 ### Nightscout Selection